Peter Barnes (footballer): West Bromwich Albion

 On 17 July 1979, Barnes joined West Bromwich Albion for a fee of £748,000 – a club transfer record that was not broken until Kevin Kilbane's arrival in June 1997.
 Barnes was signed to replace Laurie Cunningham, who had recently been sold to Real Madrid.
 Six weeks previously, manager Ron Atkinson had signed Gary Owen, a close friend and teammate of Barnes at Manchester City, for £450,000.
-Cyrille Regis was injured at the start of the season and the "Baggies" picked up only one point from the first four First Division fixtures of the 1979–80 season, though Barnes did open his goal scoring account with a consolation strike in a 3–1 defeat to Liverpool at Anfield.
+Cyrille Regis was injured at the start of the season, and the "Baggies" picked up only one point from the first four First Division fixtures of the 1979–80 season, though Barnes did open his goal scoring account with a consolation strike in a 3–1 defeat to Liverpool at Anfield.
 He again played in the UEFA Cup, but Albion were eliminated in the first round by Carl Zeiss Jena.
 Barnes struggled for form and felt homesick, but scored two goals and provided an assist for Owen to score the third in a 3–0 win over Bristol City at The Hawthorns in December.
 He scored twice at former club Manchester City as part of a run of eight goals in six First Division matches, four of which came from penalty kicks.
 West Brom improved in the second half of the campaign to finish in tenth place, with Barnes as the club's leading scorer after scoring a career-high 15 goals from 38 league appearances, a ratio of 0.395 goals per match.

 Barnes enjoyed Atkinson's attacking brand of football and felt happy at the club despite missing his hometown and becoming unsettled after his house was robbed.
 West Brom started the 1980–81 season strongly after recovering from a defeat by Arsenal on the opening day.
 On 27 December, The People reported that Barnes "scored one and set up another for smash-and-grab Albion" in a 3–1 victory over Manchester United.
 Assistant manager Mick Brown spoke after the match to say: "He is an entertainer.
 The crowds go away either loving or hating him, but they all talk about him during the week".
 According to reports, Barnes put in a transfer request towards the end of the campaign, but it was refused by Atkinson.
 Barnes scored ten goals in 47 appearances, helping Albion to qualify for European football with a fourth-place finish.
 Manchester City tried to re-sign Barnes, but manager John Bond had his offer of player-exchanges rejected by Albion.
-Atkinson's departure for the Manchester United management position helped to accelerate Barnes' own exit from the club as he "just couldn't hit it off" with new manager Ronnie Allen.
+Atkinson's departure for the Manchester United management position helped to accelerate Barnes' exit from the club as he "just couldn't hit it off" with new manager Ronnie Allen.